-Set your library variable on the server if you use the Web UI framework to connect to the LN environment and you use the Java Development Kit or Java Runtime Environment.
+Set your library variable on the server if you use the:

+- Web UI framework to connect to the LN environment. - Java Development Kit or Java Runtime Environment.

 On an AIX machine, the variable is the LIBPATH variable.
-On all other UNIX systems, the variable is called the LD_LIBRARY_PATH variable.
+On all other UNIX systems, the variable is called the LD LIBRARY PATH variable.
 The operating system dependent variable must be set using a shell, for example, korn shell, before the ASM Server is started.

-All environment variables defined at startup of the ASM Server are system-wide settings.
-These variables are valid for all instances and types defined.
-To set environment variables, which are only required for one instance, the application, or shell scripts for UNIX only, must take care of the application's own environment variables.
+All environment variables that are defined at startup of the ASM Server are system-wide settings.
+These variables are valid for all instances and types that are defined.
+You can also set environment variables, required for one instance, an application, or shell scripts for UNIX only.
 In LN you can use the Infor Manager snap-in to set the environment variables.

-ASM platform OS availability
+Appendix E: ASM platform OS availability

 See for the support matrix, support Java versions and Virtualization support the last version of the Infor Enterprise Server Support Matrix for porting set (U9757).
-The last version of this document can be found in KB 1183466 at http://www.infor.com/Inforxtreme.
+The last version of this document can be found in KB 1183466 on the Infor Support Portal.